nathancarter/weblurch/doc/plan.md

 ## Foundations

- * Add a method to the `LurchEditor` class for querying which element in the document is the editable one managed by that instance.
- * Verify the correctness of that method with unit testing.
  * Test that in both the app and testapp contexts, the `LurchEditor` instance sets the editable div's id to zero.